filipesilva/fdb/README.md

 FileDB is a reactive database environment for your files.

 It watches your files on disk and loads some of their data to a database.
-You can use [Clojure](https://clojure.org) and [XTDB](https://xtdb.com) to interact with this data, and also add reactive triggers for automation.
+You use [Clojure](https://clojure.org) and [XTDB](https://xtdb.com) to interact with this data, and add reactive triggers for automation.

 Check the [Quickstart](#quickstart) and [Reference](#reference) to see what interacting with FileDB looks like.
 [Demos](#demos) has examples of cool things I do with it.